-Do you want your blog posts to be automatically posted to Facebook from your WordPress site?
+Do you want to automatically post to Facebook from your WordPress website?

-In this article, we’ll show you how to automatically post to Facebook from WordPress.
-This will help you bring more traffic to your site from Facebook.
+In this article, we will show you how to automatically post to Facebook every time you publish a new WordPress blog post.

 Why Automatically Share WordPress Posts on Facebook?